-Jeni Browne, head of residential and buy to let lending answers some of the top questions asked by self-employed people, contractors and business owners looking to get a mortgage.
+Jeni Browne, head of sales answers some of the top questions asked by self-employed people, contractors and business owners looking to get a mortgage.

 Before I get stuck in, I would like to dispel the myth that its hard to get a mortgage if you are self-employed, or that you need to have at least 3 years figures.
 NOT TRUE.
 Hopefully below will give you a better picture, but as always, we are happy to chat things through with you so give us a call on 0345 345 6788.

 For sole traders this is simple, income is the ‘net taxable’ figure on your tax return.
 I.e. your income less your expenses.
 Lenders generally work in a couple of different ways: taking an average of the last two years; taking the lower of the last two years, or just using your most recent years’ figures.

 Company directors are trickier.
 Traditionally, Directors will pay themselves a salary plus a dividend which would show on your tax return.
 However, some lenders will work on the profit of the business as long as you own all of the company.
 The logic is that whilst you may not have drawn all of the profit out of the business as a salary or dividend, you could have done and, as you own all of the company and the shares, you have final say on whether you do or don’t do this.
 So, in this instance a lender will look at the net profit plus the director’s salary.
 Again, if over the last two years, the most recent year is the lower, they work on this, if it’s higher they average over the two, although occasionally some will accept the last year’s figures regardless.

 One year.
 We would need one years’ worth of accounts or a tax return to be able to help, anything more than this is, frankly, a bonus.